aless2003/DiamondFunctions/README.md

 So, Welcome to my C Function Libary, first a little bit about me, I'm a 16 year old HTL-Student, a Otaku and a really weird person :D.
 In the moment, I write that, I learn Programming, so I wanted to make a Libary for the things I learn and then I thinked "Someone could help that maybe" and decided to upload it to github and here it is now.
-So here is DiamondFunctions the C Libary.
+So here is DiamondFunctions the C Libary (still work in Progress, but maybe it'll help anyway.).

 # DiamondFunctions